MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/gflags-details.md

 - GFlags image file registry settings appear in the registry immediately, but do not take effect until you restart the process.

-- The debugger and launch features in the GFlags dialog box are program specific.
+- The debugger and launch features in the GFlags dialog box are program-specific.
 You can only set them on one image file at a time.

 ### Flag Details